Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 CONNECTICUT

-2 years (with a 90 day notice requirement) for defective roads and bridges and 2 years (with a 6 month notice requirement) for actions against municipality for negligence of most employees.
+2 years (with a 90 day notice requirement) for defective roads and bridges and 2 yrs (with a 6 month notice requirement) for actions against municipality for negligence of most employees.
 However, under CGS7-308, there is a one year SOL for cases involving the negligence of municipal firemen (paid or volunteer), and volunteer ambulance workers (with a 6 month notice requirement).
-Claims Commissioner may authorize suit against state.
-Action against state must be brought within 1 year of authorization.
-Jury not allowed.
-Political subdivisions of state liable for certain negligent acts.

 DELAWARE